tragicmuffin/assembly-plus/Aplus.md

 ```

 ### `loop`
-Loops for the specified number of iterations, which may be a literal or an integer.
+Loops for the specified number of iterations, which may be a literal, a variable, or a constant.
 The iteration expression of the `loop` statement must be wrapped in parentheses ( ) and ended with a colon :.
 The conditional block must be wrapped in braces { } which must start on the following line.
 *Example:*
 ```
 loop(10):